Main Article Content

 Parpala, A. and Lindblom-Ylänne, S. (2007) University teachers’ conceptions of good teaching in the units of high-quality education.
 Studies in Educational Evaluation 33: 355-370.

-Plake, B. S. and Impara, J. (1996) Teacher Assessment Literacy: What do teachers know about assessment?
-Handbook of Classroom Assessment: Learning, Achievement, and Adjustment. (pp. 53-68).
+Plake, B. S. and Impara, J. (1996) Teacher Assessment Literacy: What do teachers know about assessment?.
+In Handbook of Classroom Assessment: Learning, Achievement, and Adjustment, edited by Phye, G. D., pp. 53-68.
 London: Academic Press.

 Postareff, L. and Lindblom-Ylänne, S. (2008) Variation in teachers’ descriptions of teaching-Broadening the understanding of teaching in higher education.
 Learning and Instruction 18(2): 109-120.